Christian Schmidt Brewing Company: Rheingold Breweries, Inc. (1977–1987)

 Rheingold Brewery was established in 1855 when Samuel Liebmann and his sons opened a brewery on Forrest Street in Brooklyn, New York.
 Liebmann, a German-Jew, had immigrated to the United States from Germany, where he had operated an inn and brewery near Stuttgart.
 S. Liebmann's Sons Brewing Co. gradually absorbed small brewing companies in the neighborhood and constantly modernized its brewery.
-In 1885, the Rheingold brand was introduced by Liebmann and quickly became very popular.
+In 1883, the Rheingold brand was introduced by Liebmann and quickly became very popular.
 Liebmann Brewing survived Prohibition producing near-beer and a malt and hops syrup.
 After the repeal of Prohibition in 1933, Liebmann became New York's largest brewer, a position it held for 30 years.
 The brewery expanded after World War II, opening breweries in the Bronx, New York; Orange, New Jersey; San Francisco, California and Los Angeles, California.
 By 1961, when the Bronx brewery was closed, Liebmann had downsized and only the Brooklyn and Orange breweries remained.

 In 1964, the Liebmann family sold the business, which also included a soft drink operation, to Pepsi-Cola United Bottlers, Inc. and the name of the brewery was changed to Rheingold Breweries, Inc. Rheingold produced 4,236,000 barrels in 1965, but sales declined after then.
 It acquired Dawson Brewing Company in New Bedford, Massachusetts in 1967.
 The company struggled and by 1973 sales had slipped below 3,000,000 barrels annually.
 The coffee company Chock Full O' Nuts bought Rheingold, but could not turn it around.
 In 1976 the Brooklyn brewery was closed, in early 1977 the New Bedford brewery closed and in October 1977 the remainder of the company, including its brands, were sold to Schmidt's and the Orange brewery was closed.

 From 1940 to 1965, the company sponsored the very popular "Miss Rheingold" beauty contest.
 New Yorkers were introduced to contestants through billboards, posters, magazines and newspapers and then cast votes for Miss Rheingold by ballot stuffers.

 Rheingold Extra Dry Lager Beer

-According to legend, in 1885 opera fan David Liebmann hosted a banquet for Anton Siedel, head of the Metropolitan Opera.
+According to legend, in the early 1880s opera fan David Liebmann hosted a banquet for Anton Seidl, head of the Metropolitan Opera.
 For the occasion, a special beer was prepared, and because the final performance of the opera season was Das Rheingold, the beer was named Rheingold.
 The beer was later released to the public, and became very popular.
 In 1893 Rheingold was described as a pale table lager that was brewed from the best Canadian barley and the choicest New York state hops.
 In 1937 Rheingold Extra Dry Lager Beer was introduced. and quickly became a best seller.
 After Schmidt's acquired the Rheingold brands in 1977, it continued to produce Rheingold Extra Dry Lager Beer initially, but later rebranded it as Rheingold Premium.
 Heileman produced Rheingold after 1987, but it was retired by Stroh in the late 1990s.
 Since 1998 there have been several attempts to revive the brand.